 - Make sure your doctor knows if you are pregnant or breastfeeding, or if you have liver disease, diabetes, glaucoma, or problems urinating.

 - This medicine will raise your blood pressure.
 Your blood pressure may get too high, especially when you lie down.
 Your doctor may want you to sleep with the head of your bed raised to help prevent this.

-- Your doctor will need to check your progress and the effects of this medicine at regular visits while you are using this medicine.
-Be sure to keep all appointments.
+- Your doctor will check your progress and the effects of this medicine at regular visits.
+Keep all appointments.
 You will need to have your blood pressure checked regularly.